h2oai/driverlessai-recipes/explainers/doc/CREATING_CUSTOM_EXPLAINER_WITH_MLI_BYOR.md

 * `destroy()` ... **OPTIONAL**
     * Post explainer explain method clean up.

-When implementing explainer the following methods must be implemented and override (abstract) parent methods:

 These methods are invoked by recipe runtime through the explainer **lifecycle**.
 #### Constructor
 Explainer **must** implement default constructor which **cannot** have required parameters: